Ecoease secondary glazing technical information

 How Ecoease works

-The Ecoease glazing system maintains a sealed layer of static air inside the original window to improve thermal and acoustic insulation and to eliminate condensation.
-With the Ecoease glazing system, PET is fitted to the inside frame of the existing window and held in place using the magnetic edging strips.
+The Ecoease glazing system maintains a sealed layer of static air between the original window and the PET panel.
+This improves thermal and acoustic insulation and eliminates condensation.
+With the Ecoease glazing system, PET is fitted to the inside frame of the existing window.
+This is held in place using the magnetic edging strips.
 The system traps a layer of still air between the pane of glass and the Ecoease secondary glazing panels.
-This trapped airspace reduces the rate of heat loss, and also acts as a baffle to reduce sound transmission.
+This trapped airspace reduces the rate of heat loss It also acts as a baffle to reduce sound transmission.
 The magnetic strips enable you to easily remove the panels and store them safely during the summer, if needed.

 Why you should install Ecoease secondary glazing instead of double glazing